jfpsf/flurry-phonegap-plugin/README.md

 flurry-phonegap-plugin
 ======================

+UPDATE: 02/20/2013 - Updated to work with Flurry 4.1 and Cordova 2.4.
+Thanks Koraybalci

 Phonegap plugin for Flurry mobile analytics

 I've tested this plugin in PhoneGap 2.1 projects and it works fine.
 I've only included the methods that I've had a use for.